amphp/amp/docs/promises/README.md

 ### Success and Failure

 Sometimes values are immediately available.
 This might be due to them being cached, but can also be the case if an interface mandates a promise to be returned to allow for async I/O but the specific implementation always having the result directly available.
-In these cases `Amp\Success` and `Amp\Failure` can be used to construct a immediately resolved promise. `Amp\Success` accepts a resolution value. `Amp\Failure` accepts an exception as failure reason.
+In these cases `Amp\Success` and `Amp\Failure` can be used to construct an immediately resolved promise. `Amp\Success` accepts a resolution value. `Amp\Failure` accepts an exception as failure reason.